SPIRIT HORSES

-Our horses whose bodies are no longer among us, but whose spirit will live on forever in our hearts.
+Our animals whose bodies are no longer among us, but whose spirit will live on forever in our hearts.

 Flicka